Michael F. Rice, Ph.D.

 Prior to serving as KPS superintendent, Dr. Rice served for five years as superintendent of the Clifton Public Schools in Clifton, New Jersey.
 Among his honors are the presidency of Michigan’s urban schools association, the Middle Cities Education Association, in 2013-14, and the Michigan Superintendent of the Year Award from the Michigan Association of Superintendents and Administrators (MASA) in 2016.

 Dr. Rice began his career as a high school French teacher and award-winning speech and debate program founder and coach in the Washington, D.C.
 Public Schools (DCPS).
 He earned a bachelor’s degree in psychology with honors from Yale University and a master’s degree and doctorate in public administration with honors from New York University.

 Dr. Rice has appreciated the opportunity to serve on a number of boards, commissions, and committees including, among others, the Middle Cities Executive Committee; the MASA State School Reform Commission (SSRC); the Steering and Technical Committee of the state School Finance Research Collaborative; the AASA Social and Emotional Learning Cohort, which he co-chairs; and the board and executive committee of Communities in Schools—Kalamazoo.
-His most rewarding work, however, comes in mentoring and teaching of, and informal discussions with, KPS children.
+His most rewarding work, however, comes in the mentoring and teaching of, and informal discussions with, KPS children.